-Seventeen public agencies and nonprofit organizations, including the SFPUC, signed a formal agreement in October 2006 to collaborate on a study of the stream flows and fish habitat needed for Alameda Creek steelhead trout restoration.
+Seventeen public agencies and nonprofits, including the SFPUC, signed an agreement in 2006 to study the stream flows and fish habitat needed for Alameda Creek steelhead restoration.
 In 2006 the SFPUC adopted the Water Enterprise Environmental Stewardship Policy, which states: "it is the policy of the SFPUC to operate the SFPUC water system in a manner that protects and restores native fish and wildlife downstream of SFPUC dams and water diversions, within SFPUC reservoirs, and on SFPUC watershed lands."